akrimahuzaifa/Playcanvas-WebGPU/README.md

 This project explores switching PlayCanvas from WebGL2 to WebGPU for rendering.

+# Status

+**WebGPU is now working!**
+The project successfully initializes PlayCanvas with WebGPU as the graphics backend.

+---

 ## What Has Been Tried

 ### 1. Hardware & Environment